-In the event that robo-adviser platforms engage in the management of portfolios in accordance with mandates given by clients on a discretionary client-by-client basis, and where such portfolios include one or more financial instruments, the provision of the service will trigger licensing requirements as it is a regulated activity in Andorra.
+In the event that robo-adviser platforms engage in the management of portfolios in accordance with mandates given by clients on a discretionary client-by-client basis, and where such portfolios include one or more financial instruments, the provision of the service will trigger licensing requirements, as this is a regulated activity in Andorra.
 Management portfolios can only be rendered by the following local entities:

-- banking entities;
+- · banking entities;

-- financial investment entities;
+- · financial investment entities:

 - · financial investment agencies; and

 - · asset management companies.

 Consequently, the fact that the service is automated does not require different treatment from that which would be applied to the provision of investment advice or management of a portfolio in a traditional manner.
-The point is to distinguish between the provision of investment services (which trigger licensing requirements) and technological solutions/platforms which support the rendering of the licensed service.
+The point is to distinguish between the provision of investment services (which trigger licensing requirements) and technological solutions/platforms, which support the rendering of the licensed service.

-3.2 Legacy Players' Implementation of Solutions Introduced by Robo-Advisers
+3.2 Legacy Players' Implementation of Solutions Introduced by Robo-Advisers ents, some fintech initiatives are being developed by Andorran banking entities which have integrated robo-adviser platforms.

-As cutting-edge technologies are developed by Andorran financial entities to provide new and better financial and investment services to clients, some fintech initiatives are being developed by Andorran banking entities which have integrated roboadviser platforms.
+As cutting-edge technologies are developed by Andorran financial entities to provide new and better financial and investment services to cli-

-To illustrate this, as of 2 October 2017, Crèdit Andorrà, a banking entity, launched Merkaat, the first hybrid digital investment adviser in Andorra.
+To illustrate this, as of 2 October 2017, the banking entity Crèdit Andorrà launched "Merkaat", the first hybrid digital investment adviser in Andorra.
 The service enables clients to manage investment advice, execute orders, provide custody and monitor transactions, incorporating the advantages and efficiency of automated services with a team of advisers to assist clients.

-Likewise, other banking entities have entered into collaboration agreements with third parties in order to provide digital wealth management solutions to end investors.
+Likewise, other banking entities have entered into collaboration agreements with third parties in order to provide digital wealth management solutions to end-investors.